chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 and either terminate the connection (in Shared Mode) or forward it to the backend server (in Split Mode).

-# Publishing the SNI Encryption Key in DNS {#publishing-key}
+# Publishing the SNI Encryption Key in the DNS {#publishing-key}

 Publishing ESNI keys in DNS requires care to ensure correct behavior.
-At least two requirements must be met.
-First, resolution of an ESNIKeys record, described in {{esni-record}}, must yield information necessary for deterministic client connections to a host which is guaranteed to possess the corresponding ESNI private key.
-This is necessary to avoid ESNI failure fallback.
-Servers MUST ensure that if multiple A or AAAA records are returned for a domain with ESNI support, all the servers pointed to by those records are able to handle the keys returned as part of a ESNIKeys record for that domain.
+There are deployment environments in which a domain is served by multiple server operators who do not manage the ESNI Keys.
+Because ESNIKeys and A/AAAA lookup are independent, it is therefore possible to obtain an ESNIKeys record which does not match the A/AAAA records.
+(That is, the host to which an A or AAAA record refers is not in possession of the ESNI keys.)
+Naively using this record would result in handshake failure, and possibly require fallback to plaintext SNI.
+The design of the system must therefore allow clients to detect and recover from this situation.

 Servers operating in Split Mode SHOULD have DNS configured to return the same A (or AAAA) record for all ESNI-enabled servers they service.
 This yields